-However, the readings on the tank level gauges can sometimes be inaccurate, or that the holding tank monitor is broken.
+However, the readings on the tank level gauges can sometimes be inaccurate, or the holding tank monitor can be broken.

 Honestly, I had this problem when we were not hooked up to full hookups during our summer on the east coast.
 And the worst part was it took me a while to figure it out:)

-The easiest solution is to keep your RV hooked up.
-But what is the fun in that?
+The easiest solution is to keep your RV hooked up and make sure your indicator lights are working.

 A good rule of thumb is to always check the gauge first.
 If you see in the indicator that your tank’s 3/4 full, go to the nearest dump station and empty it.

 Here is our guide on where to empty waste tanks.

 If the monitor shows that it still has space, try draining the grey water tank regardless to eliminate this as a possible cause.
 See if this resolves the problem.
 After that, you can search for ways to fix your tank gauge or look for a professional to troubleshoot it.

 Pro tip: Make it a habit to frequently check your water tank levels.
 Do this daily and try not to wait until the tanks become too full.
 It’s best to dump them as soon as they reach the 3/4 full mark.

 I had successfully hooked up the sewer hose to the tank and fastened them tightly.
 The thing is, I forgot to open the valve for the greywater to drain into the sewer.
 And so, the water didn’t flow at all and was still left stuck in the tank.

 To make the story short, I was confused as to why the grey water tank still seemed full and wasn’t draining properly.
 It took me some time to realize why I wasn’t able to successfully drain it!